loftwah/loftwah/README.md

 - "The future belongs to those who learn more skills and combine them in creative ways." - Robert Greene
 - "I don't see myself being special; I just see myself having more responsibilities than the next man.
 People look to me to do things for them, to have answers." - Tupac Shakur
 - “A hacker is someone trying to figure out a way to make toast with a coffee maker” - Wau Holland
+- “Be curious.
+Read widely.
+Try new things.
+What people call intelligence just boils down to curiosity.” - Aaron Swartz